Feed & Speed: Quick CNC Essentials

 1. Get Baseline Values:

-• Use material-specific charts (e.g., Sandvik Coromant) or the MIT Calculator.
+• Use material-specific charts (e.g., MIT Calculator) .

 • *Example: 6mm carbide end mill in aluminum → Vc=180 m/min, fz=0.1 mm/tooth.*